ROH Pure Championship

+The ROH Pure Championship is a men's professional wrestling championship created and promoted by the American promotion Ring of Honor (ROH).
+Established on February 14, 2004, it is a specialty title that is contested under "Pure Wrestling Rules", and the inaugural champion was A.J.
+Styles.
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+The reigning champion is Lee Moriarty, who is in his first reign, which is the longest reign in the championship's history.
+He won the title by defeating Wheeler Yuta at Death Before Dishonor on July 26, 2024.

 History

 Inaugural champion AJ Styles.
-In 2004, AJ Styles became the inaugural champion.
 His reign was not recognized until 2014 due to the Rob Feinstein controversy.

 The title was originally named the ROH Pure Wrestling Championship and A.J.
 Styles defeated CM Punk in the final of an eight-man, one night tournament to crown the first champion.
 The tournament took place at the Second Anniversary Show and also featured John Walters, Chris Sabin, Doug Williams, Matt Stryker, Josh Daniels and Jimmy Rave.

 Styles was forced to vacate the Pure Wrestling title in the wake of the Rob Feinstein controversy that resulted in Total Nonstop Action Wrestling (TNA) abruptly ending its talent-sharing agreement with ROH (pulling all of its contracted performers, including Styles, from all ROH shows).
 However, for almost ten years ROH considered the Pure Wrestling Championship and the Pure Championship two distinct titles—not a single title that was merely renamed/re-branded.
 There was no mention of Styles on ROH's website as having held the Pure Championship, and it was seldom, if ever, acknowledged in commentary that Styles held the previous version of the title or that it even existed until in January 2014, when ROH released a DVD about Styles, describing him as the first ROH Pure Champion.
 Doug Williams would win the vacant title after he defeated Alex Shelley in the final of a one night mini-tournament at Reborn: Completion on July 17, 2004.